Matt-Warnock/CoduraWise/README.md

 The app consists of a front-end and back-end using AWS services deployed with GitHub Actions.

 - Front-end - React JS using TypeScript and Sass in an S3 bucket.
-- Back-end - Gateways and Lambdas are used with Java using a RDS MySQL database service.
+- Back-end - API Gateway and Lambdas are used with Java using a RDS MySQL database service.
 - Front and back-end pipelines using [Serverless](https://www.serverless.com)

 ## Overview of structure